RobertoRoos/sawIntuitiveResearchKitWiki/Kinematics-Simulation.md

 ## About

-This page documents how to run kinematics simulation of da Vinci Reseach Kit (dVRK).
+This page documents how to run kinematics simulation of da Vinci Research Kit (dVRK).
+It is possible to run the dVRK in simulation mode on any computer as there is no need for a FireWire adapter.

+The kinematic simulation mode uses the same software components and configuration files as the real arm except that the PID controller doesn't communicate with the hardware.
+Instead, measured position in the joint space are based on the last commanded joint values.
+This mode allows user to test their code with simple motion commands.
+In kinematic simulation mode, the dVRK software retains most of the graphical user interface (IO widgets are not available of course) as well as the ROS topics.
+One can use Rviz to visualize the arms in a virtual environment.

 ## Build
 Please follow the [catkin build](/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild) page to download and build the software stack.